 I hope you give Julie and Julia’s Bruschetta recipe a try, and if you do, please come back and give the recipe a star rating.
 And leave a message about your experience with the recipe.

-If you’re in the bruschetta mood, take a look at my recipe for Goat Cheese Bruschetta with Mushroom and Capers.
+If you’re in the bruschetta mood, take a look at my recipe for Mushroom Bruschetta.
 Every time I serve it, I’m asked for the recipe.
 Very popular.

 And if you have a favorite bruschetta recipe, let me know, I’d love to give it a try.